Kroc/pling-z80/docs/pling!.md

         ;
     ;

-The true & false parameters do not need to be lambdas, they can be function calls or even values to return:
+The true & false parameters do not need to be lambdas, they can be function calls or even words to return:

     fn min :
         get first